bor0/gidti/manuscript/preface.md

 I will consider this book successful if it provides you with some additional knowledge.
 I tried to write this book so that the definitions and examples provided show how each piece of the puzzle is connected.

 Finally, feel free to contact me at buritomath@gmail.com for any questions you might have, and I will do my best to answer.
-You can also access my blog at https://bor0.wordpress.com to check out my some of my latest work.
+You can also access my blog at https://bor0.wordpress.com to check out some of my latest work.

 I hope that you will learn new techniques reading this book, and that it will spark up some more interests for logic, dependent types, and type theory.